 My contribution is ’N Y L Y N’, a five-panel piece that explores the development of language, how it can be hidden and how it can emerge.
 ‘Nylyn' is a bastardised middle English word meaning literally ‘new land’, from a time when land first began to be claimed as property.
 The work considers whether language can be a territory or a space, to what degree we can own it and how we transmit through it.
-There's also a second piece, installed as an intervention - that's the last image below.

 Title: 'N Y L Y N'